evilboss/meta-portal/readme.md

 ```

-go back to the project root and install dependencies
+Go back to the project root and install dependencies

 ```
+cd ..
 pwd
-# you should be in root ->./meta-movie-portal
+# You should be in root ->./meta-movie-portal
-#Use yarn to install
+# Use yarn to install
 yarn
-#wait for the installer to finish
+# Wait for the installer to finish

 ```

 ###Runnign the app
 ```
-#Use
+# Use
 yarn start:dev
-#to run the app.
+# to run the app.
 You should navigate on your browser to localhost:[the port you have set in the .env file]
 ```